 Next some silent newsreel footage of the band in Australia in 1968 (overdubbed for youtube with a radio interview the band did over there) getting off a plane and performing on stage.
 The end features Davy cuddling a young fan whose as pleased as punch to meet her hero!

-Moving on, we've ended up in Salt Lake City in mid 1968 for a concert the band are performing for their movie 'Head' - the bit where the band chant 'war!' and the band revert back to mannekins.
-To say 'thankyou' the band performed a short set for the crowd of extras and sensibly one of them decided to take along her movie camera (the sound was made available on the 'deluxe' edition of 'Head' if you want to know what it sounds like).
+Moving on, we've ended up in Salt Lake City in mid 1968 for a concert the band are performing for their movie 'Head' - the bit where the band chant 'war!' and the band revert back to mannequins.
+To say 'thankyou' the band performed a short set for the crowd of extras and sensibly one of them decided to take along her movie camera (the sound was made available on the 'deluxe' edition of 'Head' if you want to know what it sounds like; perhaps one day a fan will piece both back together?)
 The Monkees are seen in their dressing rooms (so this was shot by somebody with a lot of privileged access) before exploding onto the stage (it looks like they really are playing 'Circle Sky' from the 'beat', though not the take used in the film).
-It's definitely 'I Wanna Be Free' the band move on to play (Davy is enunciating most beautifully for the camera!)
+It's definitely 'I Wanna Be Free' the band move on to play next (Davy is enunciating most beautifully for the camera!)

-And finally, another Chip Douglas home movie, this time spending the afternoon with Davy sometimes in the 1970s (1975?).
-My guess is that's his first daughter Talia Elizabeth having the birthday (she's have been seven years oldish at the time) and Sarah Lee (then aged around four) he can be seen playing with; she has her dad's beaming smile.
-Both girls clearly knows Chip well and aren't at all surprised to see him paying a visit.
+And finally, another Chip Douglas home movie, this time spending the afternoon with Davy sometimes in the 1970s (1975?)
+My guess is that's his first daughter Talia Elizabeth having the birthday party in the clip (she's have been seven years oldish at the time) and her sister Sarah Lee (then aged around four) he can be seen playing with; she has her dad's beaming smile.
+Both girls clearly know Chip well and aren't at all surprised to see him paying a visit.